dvingerh/PyInstaStories/README.md

 # PyInstaStories
-CLI script to download Instagram stories from a given user.
+CLI script to download Instagram stories from a single user or multiple users at once.
 Supports Python 2.7 and 3.5.

 # How to use